 Why Use GD&T-Why it is important

 - Defines functional tolerances: As we discussed, GD&T not only shows linear dimensions, it also shows what the part would look like when in 3D.
 For example, how flat, parallel, or round they must be.
-So, each part would be exactly according to teh required specifications.
+So, each part would be exactly according to the required specifications.

 Overall, we can say that GD&T is really helpful in designing, producing, an dinspecting parts that are accurate, functional, and reliable, doesn’t matter where they are being manufactured.